La Patrie Concert CW QIT

 [ Advertising ]

-The La Patrie Concert CW Q1T (Quantum EQ) Classical Guitar by Godin is still produced in La Patrie, Canada.
-Apparently all Godin guitar necks are produced there as well.
-While the Concert model is also available in the more traditional format without a cutaway, once you have played the cutaway version, your hooked ;-)
+The La Patrie Concert CW QIT (Quantum EQ) model Classical Guitar by Godin has recently been rebadged to the Godin Concert CW Clasica II and is still produced in La Patrie, Canada.
+Apparently all Godin guitar necks are produced at the La Patrie factory as well.
+The Concert model was the first of the La Patrie range to be available with a cutaway (CW).
+Once you've tried it ... well, it's hard to go back ;-)

-The La Patrie Concert model is topmost of its group (Etude, Presentation, Concert) and not surprisingly carries the highest price tag at around AUD $1,800 (unless on sale which can see the 'new' price down to around AUD $1,450).
+From a price perspective the La Patrie Concert model was almost the topmost of its group (Etude, Presentation, Concert, Collection) and not surprisingly generally carried the second highest price tag (and only by a few dollars) at around AUD $1,800 (unless on sale, which can see the 'new' price down to around AUD $1,450).
+The catch here of course, at least in Australia, is availability.

-One day while in McCanns Music in Hobart (yep - free plug, support your local music shop), I picked up and played a guitar from the second highest tier, a $1,400 Cordoba I think.
+One day while in McCanns Music in Hobart (yep - free plug, support your local music shop), I picked up and played a guitar from the second highest tier, a $1,400 Cordoba I think (supposedly Spanish made).
 Did not like it - at all.

-After playing the non-cutaway and piezo-less version of the La Patrie Concert, I had to get one of these.
-When it arrived, I was not disappointed and truly consider it money very well spent (sigh of relief ;-)
+Digressions aside - After playing the non-cutaway and piezo-less version of the La Patrie Concert, I had to get one of these Godin guitars.

-As a gentle reminder, that nothing is perfect, while looking for the battery compartment on the La Patrie Concert CW Q1T, I was astounded to discover that the battery was in fact attached to the inside of the guitar with velcro.
+As a gentle reminder, that nothing is perfect, while looking for the battery compartment on the La Patrie Concert CW QIT, I was astounded to discover that the battery was in fact attached to the inside of the guitar with Velcro (apparently not typical).
 Meaning, you need to un-string the guitar to change the battery.
-Whilst I can appreciate the desire to not mess up the beautiful solid mahogany side timbers - that solution just sucks!
+Whilst I can appreciate the desire to 'not mess up' the beautiful solid mahogany side timbers - that solution just sucks.

 Let's skip to the details.